sitron/lst/README.md

        * optional, closed\_status\_codes: a list of status ids to consider as closed.
 By default it uses 6 (closed) and 10008 (For PO Review)
        * optional, ignored: a list of stories to ignore.
 Specify their ids in a list ['XXX-134', 'XXX-119'].
 Very often we have stories in the sprint that should not be considered for the graph (closed before the sprint, out of scope.. whatever)

-All this seems pretty complicated, and looking at the file itself might just be self explanatory enough...
+All this seems pretty complicated but it's just words... looking at the file itself might just be self explanatory enough...

 ## Available commands
 ### Fetch data and display a chart